 - Broadening participants' perspective of key Cyber Wellness issues involved in the regulation and maintenance of social media platforms

-- The event will comprise two distinct segments, a workshop on promoting and facilitating Cyber Wellness issues in the morning, and a learning journey to the Singapore office of a major media company in the afternoon.
+- The event will comprise two distinct segments, a workshop on promoting and facilitating Cyber Wellness issues in the morning, and a learning journey to Google Asia-Pacific HQ in the afternoon.

 - 1) Facilitation Skills Workshop: Building on the COE DL’s experience in running student-led Cyber Wellness campaigns, civics lessons and national events, this workshop will be conducted by the IJC Cyber Wellness advocates who will share their experiences and work with participants to develop their facilitation skills.
-Based on the topic of “making responsible and discerning choices as a cyber community”, participants will be guided on the unpacking of relevant issues, followed by the translation of online videos or real-life cases into learning materials that could be adapted for campaign booths or civics lessons.
+Based on the topic of “Handling Online Content & Behaviour”, participants will be guided on the unpacking of relevant issues “Handling Online Content & Behaviour”, followed by the translation of online videos or real-life cases into deliverables such as learning materials and project plans that could be adapted for campaign booths or civics lessons back in their schools.

-- 2) Learning Journey: To deepen the participants’ insights into the ethical and social complexities involved in online interactions and spaces, the afternoon programme will involve a learning journey to Facebook APAC HQ office.
+- 2) Learning Journey: To deepen the participants’ insights into the ethical and social complexities involved in online interactions and spaces, the afternoon programme will involve a learning journey to Google Asia-Pacific HQ.
 Given youths’ frequent participation on social media platforms, the parameters within which safe, responsible and meaningful interactions with others and engagement with digital citizenship issues can take place are matters into which they could have greater insights.
-It is hoped that knowing the perspective of a social media organization such as Facebook on such issues would enable them to better advocate digital literacy and citizenship in their communities.
+This is a particularly pertinent topic in this era of “fake news” and “trolling”, and it is hoped that this learning journey proposed as part of the event can provide a perspective – that of a major tech/media company, that the participants rarely consider when it comes to cyber citizenship.

 |0830 - 0900H||Registration|